bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch4-5-2">4.5.2 Footers</h3>
 <!------------------------------------------------------------------------------------------------>

-The footer of your page is typically the last thing your user will see, so it\'s important that you provide them any essential information.
+The footer of your page is typically the last thing your user will see, so it&#39;s important that you provide them any essential information.
 Typically, you will see footers that just contain contact info, but often they can also include navigation links, search bars or other calls to action.

 You will want your footer to flow with your overall page design, but to be distinct from your content.